github/codeql/docs/language/learn-ql/python/taint-tracking.rst

 which provides methods to extend flow and allow the kind of taint to change along the path.
 The ``TaintKind`` class has many predicates allowing flow to be modified.
 This simplest ``TaintKind`` does not override any predicates, meaning that it only flows as opaque data.
-An example of this is the `Hard-coded credentials query <https://lgtm.com/query/rule:1506421276400/lang:python/>`_, which defines the simplest possible taint kind class, ``HardcodedValue``, and custom source and sink classes.
+An example of this is the "Hard-coded credentials" query, which defines the simplest possible taint kind class, ``HardcodedValue``, and custom source and sink classes.
+For more information, see `Hard-coded credentials <https://lgtm.com/query/rule:1506421276400/lang:python/>`_ on LGTM.com.

 .. code-block:: ql